 Is Kenya Safe for Families?

 Kenya is a very safe destination for tourists of all ages.
-Crime rates against tourists are very low and taking simple safety precautions (like keeping your belonging close in crowded places and avoiding walking alone in poor-lit streets at night) will ensure a smooth and hassle-free trip.
+Crime rates against tourists are very low and taking simple safety precautions (like keeping your belonging close in crowded places, avoiding walking alone in poor-lit streets at night and high-risk areas) will ensure a smooth and hassle-free trip.

 Safari vehicles are safe for children and the only problem you might encounter is car sickness.
 Public transport in big cities can feel chaotic and some parents decide to avoid it.

-Consult a doctor for health advice and vaccinations well in advance.
+Consult a doctor for health advice and vaccinations for Kenya in advance.
 Keep in mind that malaria tablets are not suitable for children under 12 years of age.